benjamintokgoez/qsharprsa/README.md

 # qsharprsa
-q# project internal

-An in progres implementation of Shor's algorithm using Q#.
+An in progress implementation of Shor's algorithm using Q#.